umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Getting-Started/index.md

 To install a basic website in the Umbraco CMS, you need the following:

 * A clean and empty installation of the Umbraco CMS without the starter site installed.
 See the [Verifying your Umbraco Installation](#verifying-your-umbraco-installation)
-* This tutorial uses a copy of Retrospect – a HTML5, responsive website template from Templated.co - [https://templated.co/retrospect](https://templated.co/retrospect) or, if you prefer, you can use your own flat HTML files.
+* This tutorial uses a copy of Custom Umbraco Template – a HTML5, responsive website template.
+Download the [Custom Umbraco Template](http://umbra.co/Umbracotemplate) or, if you prefer, you can use your own flat HTML files.

 ## **Getting Started**